the tubes on either side of the uterus through which eggs travel from the ovaries to the uterus. See also uterus, ovaries.

 a bone in the calf; the thinner, outside bone of the 2 bones in lower leg that go from the knee to the ankle.
 See also tibia.

 also called FNA or FNAB.
-A procedure in which a thin needle is used to draw up (aspirate) samples to look at under a microscope.
+A procedure in which a thin, hollow needle attached to a syringe is used to draw up (aspirate) samples to look at under a microscope.
 See also aspiration, biopsy.

 a genetically related (blood-related) parent, sibling (brother or sister), or child.